I Want To...

 The Therapeutic Workplace

 The majority of the research conducted at CLH has been directed toward developing and evaluating a novel employment-based intervention called the therapeutic workplace.
 The therapeutic workplace is a motivational intervention that uses access to employment and wages to reinforce therapeutic behavior change.
 Under this intervention, unemployed adults living in poverty earn the opportunity to work and earn wages by meeting treatment goals such as maintaining drug abstinence and adhering to prescribed medications.
-The therapeutic workplace has been recognized by the Substance Abuse and Mental Health Services Administration’s National Registry of Effective Programs.
+The therapeutic workplace has been recognized by the Substance Abuse and Mental Health Services Administration’s National Registry of Effective Programs and was recognized by the White House Office of National Drug Control Policy (ONDCP) as a model innovation for the treatment of drug addiction.

 Since our research participants generally lack the skills or credentials needed to obtain gainful employment, the therapeutic workplace intervention is designed to be delivered in two phases.
 In phase one, participants initiate drug abstinence and learn academic and job skills.
 In phase two, participants maintain drug abstinence and work in actual jobs.
 CLH operates a learning center that provides the necessary academic and job skills training during phase one.
 Our training is individualized, most of it is computerized, and all of the training employs state-of-the-art teaching methods that are effective in a wide range of populations.
 Trainees in the learning center typically work for four hours every weekday for six or seven months.
 We provide training stipends that are contingent on attendance and performance on training programs.
 Participants who acquire sufficient skills are referred to community employment or hired in our in-house model data entry business.
 A recent analysis showed that CLH provides over 20,000 hours of computerized training and employment annually.